 It doesn't hurt to haggle

-BT might not be the cheapest telecoms company but it’s the UK’s biggest provider and many customers like the security that comes with a well-established brand.
+BT might not be the cheapest telecoms company, but it is the UK’s biggest provider and many customers like the security that comes with a well-established brand.

-Like other telecoms companies, BT regularly puts up its prices but existing customers don't have to put up with the extra cost – they can haggle their way to a cheaper deal.
+That doesn't mean existing customers have to simply put up with price hikes though – you can haggle your way to a cheaper deal.

 All you have to do is call 0800 783 1401.

-It as good as says this on the BT website: “Before you cancel we need to speak to you to confirm some details and discuss alternative options available.”
+It implies this on the BT website when it says: 'Before you cancel, we need to speak to you to confirm some details and discuss alternative options available.'